 Trauma and the Neurosequential Model of Therapy™ (NMT)

-Emotional and psychological trauma is the result of extraordinarily stressful events that shatter a child’s sense of security, making them feel frightened, helpless and isolated.
-Abuse and neglect are obvious sources of trauma, but divorce, lack of financial resources and loss can also create chronic stress.
-Children from every walk of life – including those from good, loving homes – can have mental challenges that our professionals can help overcome.
+Emotional and psychological trauma is the result of extraordinarily stressful events that shatter a child’s sense of security, making them feel frightened, helpless, and isolated.
+Abuse and neglect are obvious sources of trauma, but divorce, lack of financial resources, and loss can also create chronic stress.
+Children from every walk of life – including those from good, loving homes – can have mental health challenges that our professionals can help overcome.

 How does trauma affect brain development?

 The brain develops sequentially, from the bottom up and from the inside out.
 There are four layers in the brain.
 Basic survival skills originate in the lower region of the brain (brain stem) and complex thinking comes from the top layer of the brain (cortex).